-The mixing technique for these cookies is a little different.
+The mixing technique for Old Fashioned Oatmeal Cookies is a little different.
 First, you soak the raisins in a mixture of eggs and vanilla for one hour.
 Next, you cream the shortening and sugars, but instead of adding the egg mixture to the creamed mixture, you stir in the flour mixture.
 At this point, you have a rather dry mixture to which you then add the egg/raisin mixture, oats and nuts.

 The results are a big, fat, moist cookies with crispy edges and a ton of flavor.